Revolutionary housing project brings Dutch youth together with refugees

-Adrian moved in when the project launched in summer 2016.
+Samuel moved in when the project launched in summer 2016.
 His new apartment was on a corridor with 26 others – an equal number of locals and refugees from countries such as Syria and Afghanistan.
-Suddenly, Adrian found he was no longer isolated.
+Suddenly, Samuel found he was no longer isolated.

 “Before I was only sharing with other refugees - I didn’t meet my neighbours.”

-“Before I was only sharing with other refugees - I didn’t meet my neighbours,” said Adrian.
+“Before I was only sharing with other refugees - I didn’t meet my neighbours,” said Samuel.
 “It was a big difference living here, where everyone becomes your friend.”

-Taking advantage of regular events, classes and meetups held in Startblok’s clubhouse, Adrian soon built a group of friends from all over the world.
+Taking advantage of regular events, classes and meetups held in Startblok’s clubhouse, Samuel soon built a group of friends from all over the world.

 “You meet people so easily here,” said Amber, 26.
 “I was interested to live with newcomers because of all the things you hear in the news.
 I felt that people weren’t getting a fair hearing, so I had to experience it for myself.”

-In the eighteen months since they first met, Amber has helped Adrian learn Dutch and adjust to his new life in the Netherlands.
-But for Adrian, living at Startblok is about more than integrating, finding friends and building a network.
+In the eighteen months since they first met, Amber has helped Samuel learn Dutch and adjust to his new life in the Netherlands.
+But for Samuel, living at Startblok is about more than integrating, finding friends and building a network.
 It’s his chance at last to live openly, free of fear.